 Wow!
 That was a lot of good information – and this recap is just scratching the surface of what the guys covered.

 If you’ve got the time, listen to the entire webinar here and download the free marketing budget spreadsheet that comes with it.
-If you’re a Fullbay user, visit our Customer Community and check out more content and additional marketing resources designed for heavy-duty repair shops.
-Let us know what you think – and good luck powering up your marketing in 2021!
+You can also visit our partners at Dieselmatic, who specialize in digital marketing for heavy-duty repair shops.
+Good luck powering up your marketing in 2021!